The government has made available additional funding for a Local Authority Discretionary Grants Fund.

 - Number of employees: a headcount of staff of less than 50

-To be a micro business, under the Companies Act 2006, a business must satisfy two or more of the following requirements
+To qualify as a micro business under the Companies Act 2006, a business must satisfy two or more of the following requirements:

 - Number of employees: a headcount of staff of not more than 10

-The government has asked local authorities to prioritise four key business types within this grant scheme.
+The government has asked local authorities to prioritise four key business types in this grant scheme: